 It’s easy to feel like people are just being overly dramatic about gluten contamination.
 What’s one bit of barley in a whole field of oats?

 That’s why studies analyzing the gluten in standard commercial oats have consistently found they’re not safe for celiacs.
-One 2008 study found contamination in 71 percent of their 109 samples.
-Another looking specifically at Canadian oats (many of which make their way to the US), found gluten in 88 percent of the 133 samples tested.
-That means if you’re really sensitive to gluten or you have celiac disease, you can’t trust any oats not specifically labeled “gluten-free”
+One 2022 study focused on oat flour, rolled oats, and instant oats with gluten-free labels found contamination in up to 40 percent of the samples.
+Another looking specifically at unlabeled Canadian oats (many of which make their way to the US), found gluten in 88 percent of the 133 samples tested.
+That means if you’re really sensitive to gluten or you have celiac disease, you can’t trust any oats, even if it has the “gluten-free” branding.

-To eliminate those gluten-containing seeds, you either have to sort them out or grow the oats in their own separate field, and in both cases you have to do the rest of the oat processing on dedicated machines in buildings that never see any glutinous grains.
+To eliminate those gluten-containing seeds, producers either have to sort them out or grow the oats in their own separate field, and in both cases, the rest of the oat processing has to be done on dedicated machines in buildings that never see any glutinous grains.
 That means most of the oats produced in America have some gluten in them—it’s just too time-consuming and expensive for most growers to bother.

 More manufacturers have started producing gluten-free oats, but there’s a lot of discussion within the celiac community about just how safe each of the two methods are.
 Most of the large manufacturers, like Bob’s Red Mill and General Mills, use a mechanical (also called optical) sorting method to physically remove contaminants from the oat supply.
 Some people with celiac argue that’s not good enough because the sorting simply isn’t sufficiently thorough.